tercen/flag_operator/README.md

 `type`        | whether the values to flag are `character` or `numeric` `comparison`        | comparison to perform, any of: `equals`, `greater`, `less`, `greater_or_equal`, `less_or_equal`, `top`, `bottom`  (for numeric values), or  `equals`, `contains`, `is_in` (for text values)
 `value`        | value to compare data to
-`pass.flag`        | Name to give to observations that satisfy the condition.
+`flag.name`        | Name to give to the output variable containing the flags `pass.flag`        | Name to give to observations that satisfy the condition.
 `fail.flag`        | Name to give to observations that do not satisfy the condition.